dangilman/samana/README.rst

 This repository also includes functions and methods used for forward modeling quad lenses with dark matter substructure.
 The functionality is inside the "forward_model.py" file.
 An example script that shows how to run a dark matter inference with the data stored in this repo can be found in /notebooks/JWST_DM_survey_IV/example_lauch_script_0435.py.

-The scripts used for the analysis presented in the JWST lensed quasar DM survey papers III and IV can also be found in the JWST_DM_survey_IV directory.
+The scripts used for the analysis presented in the JWST lensed quasar DM survey papers III and IV can also be found in the ./notebooks/jwst_DM_survey_IV directory.

 Credits
 -------